fortran-lang/webpage/source/learn/rosetta_stone.md

 Python's `continue` statement is used to skip the rest of a loop body.
 The loop then continues at its next iteration cycle.
 Fortran's `continue` statement does not do anything and one should use `cycle` instead.
-For named loops, it is possible to speficy which loop is affected by appending its name to the `cycle` statement.
+For named loops, it is possible to specify which loop is affected by appending its name to the `cycle` statement.

-::::::{grid} 1 1 2 2
+::::::{grid} 1 1 1 1
 :gutter: 1

 :::::{grid-item}